carter-et/AOC2023/README.md

 # AOC2023
-Doing advent of code in C#
+Doing advent of code in Python